2 Getting Started - Reference Documentation

 The first step is to install the plugin.

-If you're using the spring-security-core and/or the resources plugins, be sure to use a recent version (1.2.7+ for spring-security-core and 1.1.6+ for resources) and add an explicit dependency for the webxml plugin to BuildConfig.groovy to ensure that your application deploys correctly:compile ':webxml:1.4.1'
+If you're using the spring-security-core and/or the resources plugins, be sure to use a recent version (1.2.7+ for spring-security-core and 1.1.6+ for resources) and add an explicit dependency for the webxml plugin to BuildConfig.groovy to ensure that your application deploys correctly:There are other configuration options, but next you'll want to provision some services and deploy your application.
+See section 4 Deploying applications for details on that.compile ':webxml:1.4.1'